 Learning the contrast between rug materials is necessary, though, understanding how the rug is created makes all the difference.
-In this article, you will learn about the different types of rugs and how its constructed.
-That is, understanding the various rug textures, rug quality, and overall rug longevity.
+In this article, you will learn about the different types of rugs and various rug construction techniques.
+That is, understanding the various rug textures, rug process and quality, and overall rug longevity.

 Hand-knotted rugs are among the finest and most detailed form of rugs you can find.
 As the name would suggest, the process is traditionally executed by hand, using a loom and a meticulous knotting technique.